zkWildfire/PyShell/docs/motivation.md

 [PyShell] Command exited with code 0.
 ```

-Visible in the multi-file logger example is PyShell's optional header and footer
+Visible in the multi-file logger example are PyShell's optional header and
-sections.
-These sections are enabled by passing these arguments to the multi-file
+footer sections.
+These sections are enabled by passing these arguments to the
-logger's constructor:
+multi-file logger's constructor:
 ```py
 logger = MultiFileLogger(
     ".logs",